Water buffalo: Genetic studies

-Results of mitochondrial DNA analyses indicate that the two types were domesticated independently.
-Sequencing of cytochrome b genes of Bubalus species implies that the water buffalo originated from at least two populations, and that the river-type and the swamp-type have differentiated at the full species level.
+Mitochondrial DNA analyses indicate that the two types were domesticated independently.
+Sequencing of cytochrome b (CytB) genes of Bubalus species implies that the water buffalo originated from at least two populations, and that the river-type and the swamp-type have differentiated at the full species level.
 The genetic distance between the two types is so large that a divergence time of about 1.7 million years has been suggested.
 The swamp-type was noticed to have the closest relationship with the tamaraw of the northern Philippines.

 A 2008 DNA analysis of Neolithic water buffalo remains in northern China (previously used as evidence of a Chinese domestication origin) found that the remains were of the extinct Bubalus mephistopheles and are not genetically related to modern domesticated water buffaloes.
 Another study in 2004 also concluded that the remains were from wild specimens.
 Both indicate that water buffaloes were first domesticated outside of China.
 Analyses of mitochondrial DNA and single-nucleotide polymorphism indicate that swamp and river buffaloes were crossbred in China.